Financial Time Series and High Frequency Econometrics

 - Others: 2300€

-Fee includes: accommodation (usually in double room with breakfast and lunch starting from Sunday evening.
+Fee includes: accommodation (with breakfast and lunch starting from Sunday evening).

 Participants who wish to attend two or three Courses, are allowed the following reduced fees per Course